Don't Rejoice In America's Reckoning — It Will Come At The Expense Of Black & Brown People

 Simply put, the so-called “Blue Wave” many hoped would wash away the last four years of this nation's political history has not yet come.

-In response to another painful reminder that this country relies on the systematic disenfranchisement of Black and brown people to thrive, many righteously angry voters took to Twitter to call for a national reckoning.
+In response to another painful reminder that the U.S. relies on the systematic disenfranchisement of Black and brown people to thrive, many righteously angry voters took to Twitter to call for a national reckoning.
 “America deserves to burn,” some said.
 “The United States has some reckoning to do with itself,” others claimed.

 And while dismantling the systems of oppression that can carry less-than-mediocre abusers like Donald Trump all the way to the White House is essential to the vitality of this nations’ democracy, any “reckoning” that comes as the result of either a Donald Trump re-election — or a narrow and sure-to-be-legally contested Joe Biden victory — will come at the expense of Black people, brown people, poor people, LGBTQ+ people, and immigrants.
 Those who need to learn the lessons borne out of the 2016 and 2020 elections won’t.
 And if they do, it will be far too late.